ckevar/YoloFormatterMOT17/README.md

 2.  **Label Generation:** Converts the bounding box annotations from the MOT17 format to the YOLO format, which represents bounding boxes as normalized center coordinates, width, and height.
 3.  **Train/Validation Split:** Randomly splits the processed data into training and validation sets.
 4.  **Directory Structure Creation:** Creates the necessary directory structure for storing the processed images and labels, organized by train and validation sets, and target image sizes.
+5.  **Yaml Configuration:** The dataset configuration format for YOLO, the `path` feature might need to be adjusted manually.

 The script is designed to prepare the MOT17 dataset for training object detection models using YOLO architectures.